vpon-sdk/vpon-sdk.github.io/en/web/web-deviceid.en.md

 ```

 >**Note:**
->* Please replace the License Key with your own one
+>* Please replace the Banner ID with your own one
 >* Please disable `Serve as SafeFrame` for this creative
 >* For Google Ad Manager Marco, please refer to: [Google Ad Manager Macro]